uiuc-ae353/uiuc-ae353.github.io/index.md

 ---
 layout: home
-title: AE 353 Fall 2024
+title: AE353 (Sp26)
 nav_exclude: true
 seo:
   type: Course
   name: AE 353 Aerospace Control Systems
 ---

-⚠️ Important Notice: This website is now archived and will no longer be updated.

 ## Welcome to the AE-353!

-This website supports the course **AE 353: Aerospace Control Systems** taught by Prof. Melkior Ornik in Fall 2024 at the University of Illinois at Urbana-Champaign.
+This website supports the course **AE 353: Aerospace Control Systems** taught by Prof. Melkior Ornik in Spring 2026 at the University of Illinois at Urbana-Champaign.

+{: .warning }
+> ⚠️ **Important Notice**
+>
-⚠️ Important Notice: **Canvas will be the primary platform for all course communications**.
+> 1. **Canvas will be the primary platform for all course communications**.
 It is essential that students are enrolled in the correct Canvas page and have their notifications set up to receive announcements promptly.
+All crucial updates and announcements will be delivered through Canvas.
+>
-All crucial updates and announcements will be delivered through Canvas. **This website is intended as a supplementary resource, primarily serving as a wiki for project-related information.**
+> 2. **This website is intended as a supplementary resource, primarily serving as a wiki for project-related information.**

 ## Course Description